 4. Disclosure of and transfer of personal data

 Paf processes your personal data in the strictest confidence and only discloses your personal data to third parties which processes the personal data on behalf of Paf and to persons authorised to process personal data, who have undertaken to observe confidentiality or are subject to appropriate statutory confidentiality.
 Otherwise, Paf will only share your personal data with a third party if you have given consent to such disclosure.

-Paf may disclose your personal data in cases where Paf is required to do so by law, regulation or as a result of a request from an authority, for example the police, to disclose the personal data.
-Paf may also disclose your personal data in cases where Paf suspects that a crime has been committed.
+Paf may also disclose your personal data in cases where Paf is required to do so by law, regulation or as a result of a request from an authority.

 5. Duration of storage

 Paf does not store your information longer than it is necessary for the purposes for which the Personal Data are processed.
-In general, Paf store IP-addresses up to seven days, thereafter the IP-addresses are erased.
+In general, Paf stores IP-addresses for up to seven days, thereafter the IP-addresses are erased.